Somadevv/Rcalculator/README.md

 * **Tool selection**
-    * A feature to allow users to easily change from the mining power calculator tool, to the elements tool.
+    * A feature to allow users to easily change from the mining power calculator tool, to the elements tool
     <img src="assets/images/readme/toolselector.png" alt="mining power" width="500" height="125"/>

 * **Mining tool**
-    * A feature to allow users to calculate their **AETHER, WAX, USD** earnings which follows an algorithm based on the live prices.
+    * A feature to allow users to calculate their **AETHER, WAX, USD** earnings which follows an algorithm based on the live prices
     <img src="assets/images/readme/miningpower_result.png" alt="mining power" width="500" height="175"/>